Integrating costs within the institution’s cost structure

 When looking for investment funds consider the balance between hard and soft resources.
 Photovoltaic panels and reusable water systems are all important projects which would definitely contribute to the ecologically responsible functioning of institutions.
 However, equally as important as hardware infrastructure investments are soft solutions based on developing staff members’ competences and raising their ecological awareness.

 When looking for grants, pay special attention to those funding the exchange of experiences.
 Observe processes of change in other institutions as well.
-The Centre for Contemporary Art Ujazdowski Castle and Zamek Cultural Centre in Poznań have been participating in a multi-year networking and educational programme led by the Other Space Foundation.
-The programme, financed from Erasmus+, is based on networking, exchanging experiences and education with foreign institutions: Finnish Museum Association, City Minded Platform and Climate Museum.
+The Centre for Contemporary Art Ujazdowski Castle, Zamek Cultural Centre in Poznań and the Other Space Foundation have been training their employees on eco-education in the art and culture sector as part of the EU Erasmus + programme.
+The above-mentioned consortium shares its experiences with foreign institutions such as City Minded, the Climate Museum and the Finnish Museum Association, exchanging good practices.
+Remember to share your new investments and competences with local networks.
+Avoid making equipment and knowledge available to just one institution.

 How to look for grants?